How to order noodle soup in Thailand

 Try to Say It: nam tok moo haeng / yen ta foe nam

-Step 4 to Order Noodle Dish –> Choose a Type of Noodle
+Step 4 to Order Noodle Soup –> Choose a Type of Noodle

 There are 5 types of noodles in general.
 But you can also get a dish with everything else but the noodle itself.
 The dish is called gao lao which is usually eaten with steamed rice.

-Step 5 to Order Noodle Dish –> Season It Up
+Step 5 to Order Noodle Soup –> Season It Up

 Like your noodle salty, sour, sweet, or hotter?
 Explore the condiment set on the table.
 Typical condiment in a noodle shop includes roasted and ground chili, chillies in vinegar or a lime-based chili sauce, fish sauce, and sugar.